tfarina/isengard/c/cstyleguide.md

 #### Object-Like Macros

 Object-like macros should use SCREAMING_SNAKE_CASE.
+Write all words in uppercase and separate them with underscores.

 These macros typically represent constants, numeric values, or flags.